 Avoid templates and page numbers entirely in fact.
 These, once again, confuse A.T.S systems.
 Once again, open up your word processor and just write.
 Don’t add fancy bits.

-Save your C.V as a .doc or .txt file.
+Save your Resume as a .doc or .txt file.
 If your processor doesn’t include either of these, then you can either save it as a rtf file or preferably install a processor that includes the .doc or .txt.
 I recommend Open Office, it’s actually the one I use and it’s open-source.
 It includes .doc with its available extensions.

 An A.T.S may be more efficient than a human, but it lacks the judgement to recognise computing errors.
 It also lacks the discerning eye of a human recruiter who can measure the positives and negatives of individual applications more thoughtfully.
-In essence, make sure your C.V has short, clear sentences that have been spell-checked and proof-read for clarity.
+In essence, make sure your Resume has short, clear sentences that have been spell-checked and proof-read for clarity.

 It’s a real shame that the beginning stages of job-seeking are now becoming even more challenging because of having to rely on the decisions of an automated piece of software.
 Unfortunately, this is the technologically advanced world we live in.